inclement/inclem.net/content/20190620-accessing_widgets.rst

    print(parent.children)  # [<kivy.uix.widget.Widget object at 0x???>]
    assert child in parent.children

-.. note:: The ``children`` list is actually backwards, i.e. the last
-          widget you add will by default be the first in the list.
+**Note:** The ``children`` list is actually backwards, i.e. the last widget you add will by default be the first in the list.
 This is a bit surprising, and only really happens for backwards compatibility.

 How can a widget in Python access children from its kv rule?
 ============================================================